raelovejoy/raelog/_posts/2025-12-16-ai-as-a-tool.md

 This isn’t a defense of AI, but rather me being explicit about how it fits into my process.

 I used to think the most important part of writing was the words themselves.
-Over time, I realized that what actually matters is communicating a thought clearly and accurately—getting it from my head into someone else's with as little distortion as possible.
+Over time, I realized that what actually matters is communicating a thought clearly and accurately—getting it from my head into someone else’s with as little distortion as possible.
 Words are just the medium.
 Clarity is the point.

-From that perspective, using tools to reduce friction in expression isn't a compromise.
-It's a practical response to the limits of language and cognition.
+From that perspective, using tools to reduce friction in expression isn’t a compromise.
+It’s a practical response to the limits of language and cognition.

 AI is a tool.
 Not an author, not an authority, not a friend, not a stand-in for judgment.
 More like a whiteboard that talks back, or a place to dump too many thoughts at once and see what survives.

 I mostly use it to clarify things that already exist in my head but haven’t landed cleanly yet.
 To test an idea from a few angles.
 To reorganize notes that have grown faster than I can hold them.
 To make writing clearer, more accessible, and less tangled than it would otherwise be.

 Clarity is the point.
-I write constantly, and the goal isn't speed or volume—it's aligning what I mean with what actually arrives.
+I write constantly, and the goal isn’t speed or volume—it’s aligning what I mean with what actually arrives.

 That’s also where accessibility comes in.